You are here:

 Problem: Some students prefer to work 1:1 and many tutors only offer group-learning scenarios.

-Answer: an online programme where the modelling, exam skills, exemplars and forensic ‘how to’ bits are done in high-quality videos which support live Zoom lessons.
+Answer: a bespoke programme where the modelling, exam skills, exemplars and forensic ‘how to’ bits are done in a 1:1 setting

-Next, they’ll move into a systematic and highly accessible programme of forensic videos, taking them step by step through both AQA English Language exam papers, with tasks along the way to practise key skills.
-There are ten modules.
-The videos can be paused so students can take notes or complete tasks in their work book, and watched or rewound as many times as needed.
+Next, they’ll move into a systematic and highly accessible programme of 1:1 lessons taking them step by step through both AQA English Language and English Literature exam papers.
+Every lesson will be recorded so that students can watch or rewind as many times as needed.
 This is based on a technique called ‘Mastery Learning,’ whereby subject matter is broken into bite-sized pieces and with clear objectives, which students work through at their own pace until they have mastered it.

 Research from ‘The Education Endowment Foundation’ reveals that some of the most effective strategies for learning include: metacognition, (being able to think about their own learning and giving them strategies for learning,) mastery learning, oracy and dialogue.
 Therefore, when we get together for a live 1:1 Zoom meeting, the focus can be on talking through progress, asking questions, sharing challenges and doing a deep dive into one of the questions each week.
 These lessons are all about bespoke content, live support, modelling and dialogue.